 Let’s face it – drinking water at a party can get very boring and the usual alternatives – soda and juice – will leave you feeling a little hyper and with aching teeth.
-To survive summer barbeques and parties, we’ve rounded up three of the best mocktail recipes that are easy to make, hydrating, and low in calories.
+To survive summer barbeques and parties, we’ve rounded up three of the best and healthy mocktail recipes that are easy to make, hydrating, and low in calories.
 Top tip: keep your fridge/freezer stocked with ice, lime, mint and sparklingwater.

 2 ounce fresh Granny Smith apple juice